 Clinical trials are voluntary research studies in which new treatments—drugs, diagnostic procedures, vaccines, treatment procedures, and other therapies—are tested in people to see if they are safe and effective.
 Part of our mission as an academic medical center is to advance new research to benefit our patients.
 Washington University School of Medicine conducts over 1,000 clinical studies every year.
-You may check the National Institutes of Health website for a listing of current trials.
+You may check the Study Search website for a listing of current trials.

 To participate in a clinical trial

 Investigators need volunteers to serve as research participates for every clinical study.
 You can learn more about this at the Volunteer for Health website.

 The Volunteer for Health (VFH) program is sponsored by Washington University School of Medicine to support patient-oriented research at the Washington University Medical Center.
 By participating in a medical study, you can help improve the future of healthcare.
 People of every ethnic group, with and without any medical condition, are needed.

 Another option is StudySearch which is an online listing of research studies that are seeking volunteers at Washington University School of Medicine.

 The Siteman Cancer Center offers many types of clinical trials or research protocols.
 Visit their clinical trial directory to search the more than 350 active clinical trials.